wellyshen/react-cool-img/README.md

 ## Features

-- 🖼 Placeholders for satisfying various image loading states (e.g. loading image > acutal image > error image).
+- 🖼 Placeholders for satisfying various image loading states (e.g. loading image > actual image > error image).
 - 🛋 Lazy image loading with modern, performant implementation, using [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 - ⏳ An image can wait to be downloaded while it's in the viewport (and user is seeing it) for a set time by [debounce](#observerconfig).
 - 🤖 Built-in [auto-retry](#retry) mechanism.
 User won't miss out your important image information.